Jerry Sanders (businessman): 1969–2004: Advanced Micro Devices

-In 2000, Sanders recruited Héctor Ruiz, at the time the president of Motorola's Semiconductor Products Sector, to serve as AMD's president and CEO, and to become heir apparent to lead the company upon Sanders' retirement.
+In 2000, Sanders recruited Héctor Ruiz, at the time the president of Motorola's Semiconductor Products Sector, to serve as AMD's president and CEO, and to become the heir apparent to lead the company upon Sanders' retirement.
 He stayed with the company as chairman after Ruiz succeeded him as CEO in 2002.
 Sanders stepped down as AMD chair in April 2004 after 35 years at the company.